IamPyu/orm64/src/res/doc/api.md

 # The API

-* you are not limited to this API as Orm64 supports Luarocks.
+* you are not limited to this API.

 ## Most used functions and variables: The orm64 table